The Benefits of Using Facebook to Grow a YouTube Channel

 - Traffic Campaign – Start Running on Day 3

-Step #4 - Request Users to Subscribe to your YouTube Channel
+Step #4: Ask Users to Subscribe to Your YouTube Channel

 So, now that you have steps 1-3 completed, you’ll want to start a traffic campaign to turn some of those views, and members of your new audiences into subscribers.